 Landfall Site Investigations will be undertaken on the beach to establish the depth and nature of the sediment and depth to bedrock.
 The focus of the site investigations will be on the upper layers of sediment to assess the feasibility of cable burial and installation techniques.
-The following may be undertaken at each landfall:
+Trial pits will be excavated on the beach at one landfall location, chosen after assessment of the non-intrusive surveys.
+The following may be undertaken at the landfalls:

-- 3 Trial Pits on the beach (target depth 2.5m). - Bar probes on the beach at 10m spacing (approx. 6 to 8). - Bar probes from the Low Water Line to the 3m water depth contour at 10m spacing. (approx. 6 to 8)
+- 3 Trial Pits on the beach at one landfall (target depth 2.5m). - Bar probes on the beach at 10m spacing (approx. 6 to 8 at each landfall). - Bar probes from the Low Water Line to the 3m water depth contour at 10m spacing. (approx. 6 to 8 at each landfall)

 The Trial Pits will be positioned at approximately 30m centres starting seaward of the High Water Mark.
 The Trial Pits will be excavated, logged, photographed and backfilled in a single tidal cycle.
+Trial pits will be excavated using a 5T mini digger.
 The trial pits will be backfilled with the original excavated materials in the sequence in which they are excavated